Roger Alton: The Observer

 He was the editor of the British national Sunday newspaper The Observer from 1998 to 2007.
 Under his editorship, The Observers editorial view supported the invasion of Iraq, a stance that Alton, speaking to Stephen Sackur on the BBC's HARDtalk (22 August 2008) has since admitted may have been incorrect.

 He resigned on 24 October 2007 after "a bitter falling-out with senior figures at the title's sister paper, The Guardian", and left The Observer at the end of 2007.
 Previously he was arts editor and G2 editor of The Guardian.
 He oversaw a rise in circulation during his editorship and introduced the award-winning Observer Sports, Food, and Music Monthlies.

 The Independent

 In April 2008, Alton was confirmed as the new editor of The Independent, beginning work on 1 July 2008.
 Joining at the start of the recession, The Independents circulation and advertising revenues fell sharply.
 He also wrote a fortnightly sport column in the Spectator.
 Alton resigned from The Independent in April 2010 when the paper reverted to its former editor, Simon Kelner.

 The Times

 On 24 May 2010, Alton was appointed executive editor of The Times, succeeding Alex O’Connell, who was appointed arts editor.
 Alton began at his new paper on 28 June 2010.
 Alton left The Times in 2015.

 Personal life

-Alton was briefly married to Helen Lederer, with whom he had a daughter, Hannah.
+Alton was briefly married to Helen Lederer, with whom he has a daughter.